☰

 More Posts

-Join the PPWR-Summit online on March 24th, from 12:30pm to 5pm for actionable EU PPWR compliance.
+Join the PPWR-Webinar online from on April 28th for actionable EU PPWR compliance.

-Understand and implement the EU Declaration of Conformity for the PPWR – Smart & Digital.
+Understand and implement the EU Declaration of Conformity and Extended Producer Responsibility(EPR) for the PPWR – Smart & Digital.